parse-community/parse-dashboard/README.md

 ```

 If you are not familiar with Docker, ``--port 8080`` will be passed in as argument to the entrypoint to form the full command ``npm start -- --port 8080``.
 The application will start at port 8080 inside the container and port ``8080`` will be mounted to port ``80`` on your host machine.

+# Features
+*(The following is not a complete list of features but a work in progress to build a comprehensive feature list.)*

+## Browse as User

+▶️ *Core > Browser > Browse*

+This feature allows you to use the data browser as another user, respecting that user's data permissions.
+For example, you will only see records and fields the user has permission to see.

+> ⚠️ Logging in as another user will trigger the same Cloud Triggers as if the user logged in themselves using any other login method.
+Logging in as another user requires to enter that user's password.

 # Contributing